Tumult97/Obsidian-Files/Personal/Wedding/Menu.md

 ## Special Requests

-> We will provide little cards for these people to come and collect their food so.
+> We will provide little cards for these people to come and collect their food.
 We will make the cards descriptive on what meal it is and what restriction it is

 ## Allergies
 > These are best to be avoided at all costs as we have people that are deathly allergic